 - c.
 In cases where PEP was determined not an appropriate emergency treatment, the public safety worker should seek follow up care as instructed.
 This follow up should be by the organization's workplace health provider.
-This follow up should optimally occur the next day and no later than seven days post exposure (MMWR, 2001).

-- d.
-In cases where the source patient testing is negative but the public safety worker still wants further testing, the employee is encouraged to follow up with their private physician or your department's workplace health provider.

-- e.
-Public safety worker baseline testing includes at minimum:

-- 1) HIV antibody

-- 2) Hepatitis B surface antibody

-- 3) Hepatitis B surface antigen

-- 4) Hepatitis C virus antibody
+This follow up should optimally occur the next day and no later than seven days post exposure (MMWR, 2001). - d.
+In cases where the source patient testing is negative but the public safety worker still wants further testing, the employee is encouraged to follow up with their private physician or your department's workplace health provider. - e.
+Public safety worker baseline testing includes at minimum: - 1) HIV antibody - 2) Hepatitis B surface antibody - 3) Hepatitis C virus antibody - f.
+A positive Hepatitis and/or HIV test of the SOURCE PATIENT should trigger viral load testing of the SOURCE PATIENT.